gocd/www.go.cd/_posts/2014-10-09-Distrubuted-Test-Execution.markdown

 It gets harder when teams follow XP related practices like "small commits, frequent commits" since it causes parallel builds & resource starvation.

 One such example is Go's codebase.
 Just the "Common" & "Server" components of Go which comprises of unit & integration tests, together has ~6000 tests which will take about *~5 hours* if run serially!
 The functional test suite is about 260+ tests with combined runtime of *~15 hours*.
-That's close to a day & we haven't even run everything for a single commit!
+That's close to **a day** & we haven't even run everything for a single commit!

-Note that the number of tests is soo huge that just putting in a powerful box & running test in parellel will not bring it down to acceptable limits.
+Note that the number of tests is so huge that just putting in a powerful box & running test in parellel will not bring it down to acceptable limits.

 ## Solution [Go + TLB]

 Go improves the cycle time of its own build by making test execution faster, distributing it across many agents (machines).
 After this "Common" + "Server" takes *20 minutes*.
 All functional tests run in *45 minutes*.
-Thats close to an hour!
+Thats close to **an hour**!
 Still not ideal (a few minutes), but better. :)

 ### Test Load Balancer (TLB)

-[TLB](http://test-load-balancer.github.io) is a library which provides the ability to break up a test suite into pieces and run a part.
-It garantees 'Mutual Exclusion' & 'Collective Exhaustion' properties that are essential to reliably running tests in distributed fashion.
+[TLB](http://test-load-balancer.github.io) is an open-source library which provides the ability to break up a test suite into pieces and run a part.
+It guarantees 'Mutual Exclusion' & 'Collective Exhaustion' properties that are essential to reliably running tests in distributed fashion.

+TLB's strength lies in intelligent test distribution which is based on time, i.e. the tests will be distributed based on time they take to execute, making the jobs close to equal runs which leads to better resource utilization.
+It falls back on count based splitting if test times are not available.
+It also runs tests in 'Failed First' order, so if a test has failed in previous run it will be run before other tests which means faster feedback.

-Note: As of this writing, TLB integrates with JUnit (through Ant, Maven & Buildr), RSpec (through Rake), Cucumber (through Rake), Twist (through Ant & Buildr).
+*Note:* As of this writing, TLB integrates with JUnit (through Ant, Maven & Buildr), RSpec (through Rake), Cucumber (through Rake), Twist (through Ant & Buildr).

 #### Quick Setup